Greater Expectations, Chasing Rabbits, That Dog Can Hunt; Court Reporting, A Surefire Path

 Much current discussion is now at-hand concerning how others view our work.
-We are experiencing changes in expectations – shifts – from large companies working with captioners and CART providers and ER (electronic recording) companies working in courthouses (and other locations).
+We are experiencing changes in expectations – shifts – from large companies working with broadcast captioners and CART providers (CART captioners), DR (digital recording), and ER (electronic recording) companies working in courthouses (and other locations).
 And we have shifts in contracting, each affecting all areas — as I see it.

 Recently, I returned the call from a student.
 She has been in school for over four years.
 With much emotion (my phrase, passion), she shared her world.
-I asked a few questions, including whether she read back.
+I asked a few questions, including whether she readback (her steno practice, drills, tests).

 She replied, “I do not like to read back or see my errors.
 I do not like to focus on my errors; I have to move forward.”